A tonsillectomy is a procedure designed to remove all of the tonsillar tissue from the side walls of the oral cavity.

 There are no restrictions on diet.
 You should drink as much as needed to avoid dehydration.
 Aim to maintain at least a 1.5 litre water intake daily while recovering.

-Please contact Dr Morrissey if you are worried you are not drinking or eating enough.
+Please contact our Practice if you are worried you are not drinking or eating enough.
 You may need to be re-admitted to hospital for intravenous fluids in some instances.

 Bad breath is expected following removal of tonsils and even more so if the adenoids are removed.
 It is part of the normal healing process.
 This usually settles after 3 weeks if not sooner.